How we use information about service users

 Complaints

-If you are unhappy with how we are processing your information please contact us using the details outlined above.
+If you are unhappy with how we are processing your information, please contact us using the details outlined above.
 If you are still unhappy after receiving our response, you can raise your concern with the Information Commissioner’s Office.

-If you live outside the UK in Guernsey, please contact Guernsey Data Protection Authority, or if you live in the Isle of Man, please contact Isle of Man Information Commissioner.
+If you live outside the UK in Guernsey, please contact Guernsey Data Protection Authority, or if you live in the Isle of Man, please contact the Isle of Man Information Commissioner.

 If you are using one of our services that is commissioned by a public organisation, then your complaint may be made available to them so that they can address your complaint and our response.
 Where this applies, you may also complain directly to the commissioning body.